Translating psychological, cultural, and symbolic dynamics into frameworks for communication, insight, and transformation.

 While chronic illness sometimes shapes my pace, it also sharpens my listening — to the emotional undercurrents that matter most.

 For those who speak in typologies, I’m an INFJ-T with a Ni–Fi core and a 4w5 sx/sp instinctual stacking.
-I’m guided by intuition, depth, and a quiet pull to give shape to meaning — especially when it’s still forming or felt more than known.
+I’m guided by intuition, depth, and a quiet pull to give shape to meaning — especially when it’s still forming, or felt more than known.

 That inner process shapes how I work: tracing symbolic and emotional patterns, connecting psychological and cultural threads, and, in my consulting work, translating them into research-based insight and strategy.